kaypro283/holtwinters_BASIC80/README.md

 A comprehensive **Holt-Winters exponential smoothing** forecasting engine written in structured **BASIC**, originally designed for **MBASIC-80** on CP/M or DOS systems.

+Also provided are two MBASIC-80 interpreters: MBASIC.COM (CP/M) and MSBASIC.COM (DOS).

 ## Features

 - Supports both **additive** and **multiplicative** seasonal models